 The University of Szeged is a research university, where outstanding research, development and innovation work is conducted.
 Continuous, strategic basic and applied research is of defining significance.
 Talent management is a priority task at all levels of training.
 In addition to the high standard of education, the research work carried out here, is internationally competitive, and there is also a broad range of cooperation in both research and training.
 The expression research university says it all, as does the term priority higher education institution.
 The latter qualification is granted only to those universities that possess high-level training and research capacities; that achieve research results in a number of scientific fields that qualify them to play significant roles in implementing strategic national objectives; that are capable of demonstrating outstanding attainments in international higher education rankings; and where international student mobility is prominent.

 The research work continuing in these fields are internationally significant, and nationally defining.
 The researchers at the University regularly report on their results: the past 5 years, approximately 25,000 publications appeared in national and international journals and in connection with conferences.
-We are extremely proud of the fact that the intellectual portfolio of the University comprises 40 patents and 7 know-hows, a number of which have already been marketed through licence agreements and spin-off companies established for this purpose.
-Numerous research projects are conducted in the Szeged Biological Research Centre and in the Albert Szent-Györgyi Health Centre, and we are additionally in close contact with the ELI-ALPS Laser Research Centre, participating in a project currently under construction that is unique in Europe.
+We are extremely proud of the fact that the intellectual portfolio of the University comprises 41 patents and 52 know-hows, a number of which have already been marketed through licence agreements and spin-off companies established for this purpose.
+Numerous research projects are conducted in the Szeged Biological Research Centre and in the Albert Szent-Györgyi Health Centre, and we are additionally in close contact with the ELI-ALPS Laser Research Centre.